 But is this approach truly working to our benefit?

 Could reducing our email use actually help us create a more productive business environment?

 Since 2015, the average amount of business email received on a daily basis has grown by 3% annually.
 In fact, studies show that the average corporate employee currently receives 129 emails per day.

 Because email is so speedy and simple to use, it often becomes a default communication method.
 By using it for everything — including processes that it isn’t best suited for — we reduce the time savings and ease of use.

 Think about how difficult it is to find that one attachment in a month-long correspondence, or how many emails it takes to arrange one simple meeting.

-Given the volume and default use of email, slogging through inboxes consumes a significant number of man hours regardless of how quickly an employee processes them.
-Simply sorting through that many messages—let alone reading and responding to those that require action—represents a significant time investment.
+Given the volume and default use of email, slogging through inboxes consumes a significant number of man-hours regardless of how quickly an employee processes them.
 Furthermore, if the trend continues, this figure will only increase.

 Completely eliminating email simply isn’t advisable in today’s business world, though.
 Email represents a default mode of communication and file transmission for many businesses.
 Addresses are easy to get and create, and sending a message takes only the click of a button.
 Eliminating its use altogether would create a disadvantage in the marketplace.